doitintl/amazon-q-business-workshop/chat/README.md

 ![chat-5](./img/chat-5.png)
 As you can see the source the application uses to answer us from the Web crawler data source.

-Next, ask this question `When will I receive a debit card after open an account?`.
+Next, ask this question `When will I receive a debit card after opening an account?`.
 ![chat-6](./img/chat-6.png)
 The application uses the source from the Uploaded file data source.